w3f/polkadot-wiki/docs/learn-phragmen.md

 ### Example

-_Note: floating-point numbers in this example are rounded off to three decimal places._
+_Note: All numbers in this example are rounded off to three decimal places._

 In the following example, there are five voters and five candidates vying for three potential seats.
 Each voter `V1 - V5` has an amount of stake equal to their number (e.g., `V1` has stake of 1, `V2` has stake of 2, etc.).
 Every voter is also going to have a _load_ which initially starts at `0`.